k3rielit/pdshell/wbs/README.md

 The `ExecuteSql` command depends on the ODBC Connector ( [Download](https://dev.mysql.com/downloads/connector/odbc/) ).
 It needs the driver to be specified, it'll be `{MySQL ODBC 8.0 Unicode Driver}` for MySQL 8.0 for example.

-The `Uninstall` command searches for a program's key in *HKEY_USERS\S-1-5-19\Environment\TEMP*, then uninstalls it using MsiExec's passive mode (only a progressbar pops up).
+The `Uninstall` command searches for a program's key in *HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Uninstall*, then uninstalls it using MsiExec's passive mode (only a progressbar pops up).

 ## TODO

 * Workaround for CMD not supporting UNC paths (cli.bat) ( [Source](https://superuser.com/questions/282963/browse-an-unc-path-using-windows-cmd-without-mapping-it-to-a-network-drive) )
+* Use shell links instead of cli.bat
+* Commands as arguments
+* Move command processor into Sub
+* Dynamically link config files instead of the hardcoded config.txt
+* Better documentation for commands